gawel/irc3/CONTRIBUTING.rst

     $ tox -e py34

-The :mod:`irc3.rfc` is auto generated from `irc3/rfc1459.txt`.
+The `irc3.rfc` module is auto generated from `irc3/rfc1459.txt`.
 If you want to hack this file, you need to hack the parser in `irc3/_parse_rfc.py` (warning, it's ugly)